The Exegesis of Philip K. Dick

-The Exegesis of Philip K. Dick is a 2011 non-fiction book containing the published selections of a journal kept by the science fiction writer Philip K. Dick, in which he documented and explored his religious and visionary experiences.
+The Exegesis of Philip K. Dick is a 2011 non-fiction book containing the published selections of a journal kept by the science fiction writer Philip K. Dick, which he described as an exegesis and in which he documented and explored his religious and visionary experiences.
 Dick's wealth of knowledge on the subjects of philosophy, religion, and science inform the work throughout.